 Services without selectors

-Services most commonly abstract access to Kubernetes Pods, but they can also abstract other kinds of backends.
+Services most commonly abstract access to Kubernetes Pods thanks to the selector, but when used with a corresponding Endpoints object and without a selector, the Service can abstract other kinds of backends, including ones that run outside the cluster.
 For example:

 - You want to have an external database cluster in production, but in your test environment you use your own databases.

 - You are migrating a workload to Kubernetes.
-Whilst evaluating the approach, you run only a proportion of your backends in Kubernetes.
+While evaluating the approach, you run only a portion of your backends in Kubernetes.

 In any of these scenarios you can define a Service without a Pod selector.
 For example: